mulahasanovic/cv_template/README.md

 - Create `md` files with your experiences and education in their respective folders
 - Edit the template as you see fit, add new sections, hide sections, remove sections, customize styles
 - Good luck & Enjoy

+## 🖼️ Live demo

+Demo is hosted at netlify, click [here](https://seadresumetemplate.netlify.app/) to check it out.

 ## 🚀 Project Structure